An analogue of row removal for diagrammatic Cherednik algebras: The diagrammatic Cherednik algebra

-Given any $\SSTT \in \SStd(\la,\mu)$, we have a $\theta$-diagram $C_\SSTT$ consisting of a frame in which the $n$ solid strands each connecting a northern and southern distinguished point are drawn so that they trace out the bijection determined by $\SSTT$ in such a way that we use the minimal number of crossings without creating any bigons between pairs of strands or strands and ghosts.
+Given any $\SSTT \in \SStd(\la,\mu)$, we have a $\theta$-diagram $C_\SSTT$ consisting of a frame with northern and southern distinguished points given by $\mathbf{I}_\mu^\theta$ and $\mathbf{I}_\la^\theta$, respectively, in which the $n$ solid strands each connecting a northern and southern point are drawn so that they trace out the bijection determined by $\SSTT$ in such a way that we use the minimal number of crossings without creating any bigons between pairs of strands or strands and ghosts.
 This diagram is not unique up to isotopy (since we have not specified how to resolve triple points), but we can choose one such diagram arbitrarily.